Durant and Cheryl ImbodenDurant & Cheryl Imboden's

 • More than 100 of Italy's best wines, liqueurs, grappas, and other drinks, including selected bottlings of Prosecco (the Veneto's answer to Champagne) and a private-labeled Bellini cocktail made with Prosecco and "first batch" peach juice.

 • Olive oils, including flavored oils, that change with the season.
-(When my wife and I visited in November, the shop was about to receive a shipment of newly pressed oils from Puglia's fall harvest.)
+(When we visited in November, the shop was about to receive a shipment of newly pressed oils from Puglia's fall harvest.)

 • Preserved or dried vegetables, fruits, jams, mushrooms, and truffles.